 Finbar is an uncommonly occurring first name for men.
 Finbar is an equivalently uncommon surname too for all people.
 (2000 U.S. Census)

-Finn (#234 2 years ago), Fionn, Berry and Barry are the prominent related forms of Finbar (outside Top 1000) ranked in the Top 1000.
-Usage of these relations of Finbar was common during the years 1950-1959 (average #721) and is almost as widespread today (#808, ▼31.3%).
-Barry has historically been picked by parents, although Finn seems to be gaining popularity too, and Barry is now less common.
-Displayed below is a comparison of the popularity of Finbar and associated names.
+Finn (#234 a year ago), Finnian (#1366), Barry (#1382) and Fionn are the prominent related forms of Finbar (outside Top 2000) ranked in the Top 2000.
+Usage of these relations of Finbar was common in the 1950s (median #1518) and is now significantly less (#1245, ▼64.8%).
+Barry has historically been the top pick of parents, although Finn seems to be gaining popularity too, while Barry has lost favor.
+Displayed below is a comparison of the statistics of Finbar and associated names.
 (2014 Birth Statistics)